Slash on Glastonbury, Guns N' Roses and his gory new horror

 If the famous Glastonbury blues hits punters hard, imagine what it’s like for the bands.
 You ascend onto stage, rock out in front of 100,000 people (if you’re headlining), experience what it’s like to be a god, and then you just toddle off home afterwards.
 It must be quite the comedown.

-When Guns N’ Roses’ guitar wizard Slash pops up on our Zoom chat four days after an electrifying (if controversial) Worthy Farm set, he’s far from mopey though.
+When Guns N’ Roses’ guitar wizard Slash pops up on our Zoom call four days after an electrifying (if controversial) Worthy Farm set, he’s far from mopey though.
 He’s on fine form.
 He tells us about the new scary movie he’s produced and scored, The Breach, talks up his fave film composers and gushes excitedly about an old Hollywood pal, Patrick Wilson.
 In fact, so chatty is the top-hatted rock and roller that we end up running out of questions…

 Hey Slash, did you have a good time at Glastonbury?